Alternate Sorcerer

 The young halfling girl ducked into an alleyway

-and tucked the stolen loaf of bread under her cloak.
+to tuck the stolen loaf of bread under her cloak as

-into chaos.
-She had attempted a simple enchantment,
+the market behind her broke out into chaos.
+She had attempted a simple spell, just enough to convince the

-but her magic had other plans.
-As she whispered her spell,
+had other plans.
+As she whispered her spell, a crack

-All three of the characters above are Sorcerers; living and breathing fonts of arcane power.
-Unlike other mages, they are one with their magic, and they can shape it to great effect.
+All three of the characters described above are Sorcerers; living and breathing fonts of pure arcane power.
+Unlike other spellcasters, a Sorcerer's power comes from within, and their innate understanding allows them to shape it to great effect.

 Magic Made Manifest

-Whether born with a spark of innate arcane potential within them or gifted their sorcerous ability by a powerful entity, Sorcerers at their core are walking incarnations of magical potential.
-Sorcerers are a rare occurrence amongst mortals, and their innate power often leads to them being the center of attention.
-However, this power does have its downsides, and when not used, it finds ways to spill out into the world.
+Whether born with a spark of innate arcane potential within them or gifted their sorcerous abilities by a powerful entity, Sorcerers at their core are walking incarnations of magical potential.
+A true Sorcerer is a rare occurrence amongst the races of mortals, and their innate power often leads to them being the center of attention.
+However, this power does have its downsides, and when not used, this sorcery will find ways to spill out into the world.

 Often, the magic within a Sorcerer is what motivates them to adventure.
 Some are seeking out others who also wield these powers, and others look to master their innate ability.